keeps/dbptk-developer/README.md

 ```

-## How to build from source

-1. Download the [latest release](https://github.com/keeps/db-preservation-toolkit/releases) or clone the repository.
-2. Unzip and open the folder on a command-line terminal
-3. Build with Maven `mvn clean package`

-Binaries will be on the `target` folder.

 ## Related publications & presentations

 * Presentation ["Database migration: CLI"](http://hdl.handle.net/1822/17856) by José Ramalho at "A Pratical Approach to Database Archiving", Danish National Archives, Copenhagen, Denmark, 2012-02-07.